Ismenama5s/haseeb-qureshi.github.io/_posts/2019-10-31-ethereum-is-now-unforkable-thanks-to-defi.md

 ![](https://miro.medium.com/max/2070/1*n1Lxzbe2ONDDkruQiXYu7A.png)

-DeFi is ultimately the kingmaker of any future governance crisis --- users, miners, and developers certainly have a voice, but the chaos that would be unleashed by unraveling DeFi ties everyone else's hands.
+DeFi is ultimately the kingmaker of any future governance crisis—users, miners, and developers certainly have a voice, but the chaos that would be unleashed by unraveling DeFi ties everyone else's hands.
 With all of the new higher-level financial applications coming online in the next year, DeFi is liable to only become more fragile.

 If there can never be another ETC-like fork, then it seems that "[governance-by-fork](https://medium.com/@FEhrsam/blockchain-governance-programming-our-future-c3bfe30f2d74)" will become a thing of the past.
 Welcome to the post-forkable era.